area9innovation/flow9/doc/faq.markdown

 more complex while what we are trying to do is very simple. ``` MLines([ MBorder(..., MText(...))   ... ]) ```

+If you do not want to nest that deeply, then you local variables, and the result will be simpler than pipes with lambdas.

-There are a few situations when using pipe syntax is acceptable.
+There are a few situations when using the pipe syntax is acceptable.
 For example in case functions don't change type, something like `message |> addQuotes |> trimSpaces |> addAuthor`.
 Here we just transform string sequentially.
 But in general try to avoid `|>`.